Prajwal-Pardhi/Rubiks-Cube-Solver/README.md

 ## Contributions
 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, feel free to create a pull request or open an issue.

-## Credits
-The Rubik's Cube solver algorithm is based on existing algorithms and concepts in the field of Rubik's Cube solving.

-- Rubik's Cube on Wikipedia: [https://en.wikipedia.org/wiki/Rubik%27s_Cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube)

 ## Author
 This project is created by Prajwal Pardhi.
 You can contact me at prajwalpardhi2003@gmail.com.